-The three-semester, 100 percent online, 36-credit Master of Education in Integrative Learning compels individuals to develop systematic approaches to teaching and learning and includes practical strategies for designing learning environments that meet the needs of a culture in rapid transition through enabling educators to expand on their existing knowledge and explore an Area of Emphasis.
+The three-semester, 100 percent online, 36-credit Master of Education in Integrative Learning compels individuals to develop systematic approaches to teaching and learning.
+Students will learn practical strategies for designing learning environments that meet the needs of a culture in rapid transition.

 Requirements for admission include an undergraduate (bachelor's) degree and written responses to questions that are part of the application process.
 All pertinent program and application materials are located on the TIES website.